\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Exercise

 Your art class starts at 14:45.
-What time is it?
+What time is this in AM/PM format?

 :